esposem/MifGenerator/README.md

  6. Enjoy

-If you want to modify a mif file to add another image in its free memory words:
+If you want to modify a mif file to add another image in its free memory words :

  1. go to step 1 and 2